Skip to main content

 Movement as a Metabolic Reset

-How does fit into this picture?
+How does physical activity fit into this picture?
 Exercise is one of the most powerful tools for improving the insulin conversation.
 During physical activity, your muscle cells have a unique ability to take up glucose from the bloodstream without needing large amounts of insulin.

 Movement activates a secondary pathway for glucose uptake, effectively opening another door for fuel to enter the muscle.
 This immediately lowers blood glucose levels and reduces the burden on the pancreas.
 Regular physical activity makes your cells more sensitive to insulin’s signals.
 This means that the pancreas no longer has to shout; a normal, quiet signal is once again sufficient to get the job done.
-This increased is a cornerstone of metabolic health.
+This increased insulin sensitivity is a cornerstone of metabolic health.

 There are two primary forms of exercise that contribute to this metabolic reset in complementary ways.
 Aerobic exercise, such as brisk walking, cycling, or swimming, improves your cardiovascular health and your body’s overall efficiency at using oxygen and fuel.
 Resistance training, such as lifting weights or using resistance bands, builds metabolically active muscle tissue.